d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

         # initialized to 1 and 0, respectively
         self.gamma = nn.Parameter(torch.ones(shape))
         self.beta = nn.Parameter(torch.zeros(shape))
-        # The variables that are not model parameters are initialized to 0
+        # The variables that are not model parameters are initialized to 0 and 1
         self.moving_mean = torch.zeros(shape)
-        self.moving_var = torch.zeros(shape)
+        self.moving_var = torch.ones(shape)

     def forward(self, X):
         # If `X` is not on the main memory, copy `moving_mean` and